Autism With PDA: How to Support Someone in Everyday Life

 How can I support someone with autism and PDA?

 Focus on building trust, offering choices, using indirect language, and creating low-pressure environments.
-Recognizing emotional triggers and celebrating small victories helps foster positive experiences and emotional well-being.
+Recognizing emotional triggers and celebrating small victories helps foster positive experiences.

 About Haven Health and Wellness

 At Haven Health and Wellness, we provide compassionate, neuro-affirming support for individuals and families navigating autism and PDA.
-Serving clients throughout Washington and Oregon areas—including Vancouver, Portland, Felida, Hockinson, Camas, Ridgefield, Irvington, Alameda, Sabin, Lake Oswego, West Linn, Sherwood, and Happy Valley—our services include autism assessments, integrative mental health care, medication management, and specialized support for neurodivergent identities.
+We serve clients throughout Washington and Oregon, including Vancouver, Portland, Felida, Hockinson, Camas, Ridgefield, Irvington, Alameda, Sabin, Lake Oswego, West Linn, Sherwood, and Happy Valley.

 Reference